 Massage can be soothing for babies.
 Make sure the room is warm, your baby is quiet, well-rested and alert, and you’re relaxed.
-Try massage after a nap, when your baby is being changed or in the cot, or after a bath.
+Try massage after your baby’s nap, when they’re being changed or in the cot, or after a bath.
 You can do massage for 10-30 minutes.

-Smooth a few drops of baby massage oil or sorbolene cream into your warm hands and massage the soles of baby’s feet.
+Smooth sorbolene cream or lotion into your warm hands and massage the soles of your baby’s feet.
 Use firm, gentle, slow strokes from heel to toe.
-Always keep one hand on baby.
-If you see signs of allergic reaction to the oil, wipe it off and see your GP.
+Always keep one hand on your baby.

 Upper body massage for babies

-Massage baby’s arms by stroking from shoulders down towards wrists.
-Try not to get oil on baby’s hands.
-If you do, wipe baby’s fingers clean before baby sucks them.
+Massage your baby’s arms by stroking from shoulders down towards wrists.
+Try not to get sorbolene cream or lotion on your baby’s hands.
+If you do, wipe your baby’s fingers clean.

 Face and back massage for babies

-Use your finger pads to massage baby’s face.
-Stroke from the middle of baby’s forehead, down the outside of their face and in towards their cheeks.
+Use your finger pads to massage your baby’s face.
+Stroke from the middle of your baby’s forehead, down the outside of their face and in towards their cheeks.
 Massage the scalp in small circles.

-If baby is still relaxed when you’ve finished massaging the front of their body, you can turn baby onto their tummy and use long, smooth strokes from head to toe.
+If your baby is still relaxed when you’ve finished massaging the front of their body, you can turn them onto their tummy and use long, smooth strokes from head to toe.